Escherichia coli O157:H7: Bacteriology

-Like the other strains of the species, O157:H7 is gram-negative and oxidase-negative.
+Like the other strains of the E. coli, O157:H7 is gram-negative and oxidase-negative.
 Unlike many other strains, it does not ferment sorbitol, which provides a basis for clinical laboratory differentiation of the strain.
 Strains of E. coli that express Shiga and Shiga-like toxins gained that ability via infection with a prophage containing the structural gene coding for the toxin, and nonproducing strains may become infected and produce shiga-like toxins after incubation with shiga toxin positive strains.
 The prophage responsible seems to have infected the strain's ancestors fairly recently, as viral particles have been observed to replicate in the host if it is stressed in some way (e.g. antibiotics).

 All clinical isolates of E. coli O157:H7 possess the plasmid pO157.
 The periplasmic catalase is encoded on pO157 and may enhance the virulence of the bacterium by providing additional oxidative protection when infecting the host.
 E. coli O157:H7 non-hemorrhagic strains are converted to hemorrhagic strains by lysogenic conversion after bacteriophage infection of non-hemorrhagic cells.